 The curriculum incorporates extensive hands-on experiences through laboratory work and design projects.
 All electrical engineering students participate in a senior design project with a team of students, usually spanning multiple engineering disciplines.

-WSU’s electrical engineering program is ABET accredited — the most prestigious accreditation awarded to an electrical engineering program.
+WSU Tri-Cities electrical engineering program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org— the most prestigious accreditation awarded to an electrical engineering program.
 Accreditation assures that a program has met quality standards set by the profession.
 To employers, graduate schools, and licensure, certification, and registration boards, graduation from an accredited program signifies adequate preparation for entry into the profession.

 Fernando Serna, an electrical engineering major at WSU Tri-Cities, was selected recently as one of 107 Hispanic Engineers National Achievement Award Corp. scholars through the Great Minds in STEM organization.
 Read more…